cudeso/security-screening/securityonion/README.md

 - Memory: Minimum **24GB** RAM
 - Disk: Minimum **250GB** disk space
 - Two network interfaces
-- Point the CD-ROM to the ISO file
+- Point the CD-ROM to the Security Onion ISO file

-For the installation you also need
+For the installation also need
-- One fixed IPv4 address
+- One **fixed** IPv4 address
 - A user account for Security Onion ('admin')
 - A user account for the web interface of Security Onion (an e-mail address)
+- Choose a strong password for both accounts.
+Remember that during installation the keyboard layout is querty.

+Configure these firewall rules on your network
+- Inbound SSH (tcp/22) from the administration host
+- Inbound HTTPS (tcp/443) for all other users that require access to the web interface

+### Prepare Analyst workstation

+You need an SSH client on the analyst workstation that you use for administrating Security Onion.
+It is advised to use MobaXTerm which can be downloaded from [https://mobaxterm.mobatek.net/download-home-edition.html](https://mobaxterm.mobatek.net/download-home-edition.html).

+Download MobaXTerm from the analyst workstation.

+### Processing ISO

+Because the VM is going to be airgapped (without Internet connectivity) you need a way to get the tools used for processing the logs on the VM.

+Create an ISO with the content of this repository, together with a prepared Python virtual environment.
+Store this ISO on the datastore of the ESXi (or where the VM is hosed).

+1. Create an ISO image of the tar.gz with all data: `mkisofs -o security-screening.iso security-screening.tar.gz`

 ## Install VM